ymushkevych/Southridge-Stock-Exchange/[MARKDOWN] On the Inner Workings of the Southridge Stock Exchange_ Why Financial Literacy is Important and How Can We Effectively Teach it.md

 **Changing Share Prices.** In order to provide a reason for investment, twice a day, once when the exchange opens, and once at noon, share prices change.
 In order to determine by how much prices change, an automatic system takes in the following inputs, grouped into two categories based on whether they track the exchange as a whole or an individual stock.
 In the first category, the algorithm tracks:

 1. The evaluation of the individual stock based on the Thurman Index
-2. The ratio between the Walker Index Average and the overall market average, with a higher ratio being better
+2. The ratio between the Security Average and the overall market average, with a higher ratio being better.
+The security average is the average price of the 3 shares that have been at the top of the market the most.
 3. How has the total market value recently changed, with a positive change being good and a negative or null change being bad

 	In the second category, the algorithm tracks: